-"This path of ours," Lenin said, "is the right one, for it is the path which, sooner or later, all other countries must inevitably take."
+"This path of ours", Lenin said, "is the right one, for it is the path which, sooner or later, all other countries must inevitably take."
 The entire course of social development has confirmed this, thus proving the international significance and historical truth of Leninism.

-Lenin's ideological heritage is of truly inestimable importance; it is an inexhaustible source of revolutionary thought and inspiration.
-Leninism has always been the victorious banner of the fighters against imperialism and for peace, national independence, social progress, democracy and socialism, for the triumph of communist ideals.
+Lenin's ideological heritage, an inexhaustible source of revolutionary thought and inspiration, is truly invaluable.

+Leninism has always been and remains the victorious banner of the fighters against imperialism, and for peace, national independence, social progress, democracy and socialism.